About Us

 As a team, we care a lot about what happens beyond the projects.
 Yes, kids are learning real skills, but they’re also learning how to stick with something when it’s hard, how to solve problems, and how to take pride in what they create.
 Our goal is simple: help kids build confidence, find their people, and realize they’re capable of more than they thought.

-That sense of community is what allowed us to grow from Bellingham into Skagit, building strong, connected programs in each location.
-And when one of our favorite team manager AND one of our amazing instructors independently made the move to Missoula, it didn’t feel like the end of something—it felt like the beginning of something new.
-Expanding to Missoula means bringing the same energy, values, and sense of belonging to a new community, led by people who truly understands what makes the Club special.
+That sense of community is what allowed us to grow from Bellingham into Skagit, building strong, connected programs in both communities and now serving over 1,000 families each year across our Washington locations.
+And when one of our favorite team managers AND one of our amazing instructors independently made the move to Missoula, it didn’t feel like the end of something—it felt like the beginning of something new.
+Expanding to Missoula means bringing the same energy, values, and sense of belonging to a new community, led by people who truly understand what makes the Club special.
 Go Griz!

 Our Team